-NOTE—Other indications that the STA is in the awake state are the transmission of an HE TB NDP PPDU in response to an NFRP Trigger frame (see 27.5.6 (NDP feedback report procedure)) or the transmission of a frame that indicates that the STA is in active mode (see 11.2.3.2 (STA power management modes)).
+NOTE 1—Other indications that the STA is in the awake state are the transmission of an HE TB NDP PPDU in response to an NFRP Trigger frame (see 27.5.6 (NDP feedback report procedure)) or the transmission of a frame that indicates that the STA is in active mode (see 11.2.3.2 (STA power management modes)).

+NOTE 2—The STA might indicate that it will not be awake at certain broadcast TWT start times by sending a TWT Information frame.
+The AP might indicate to a STA that it need not be awake at certain broadcast TWT start times by sending a TWT information frame (see 27.7.4 (Use of TWT Information frames)). (#15731, 15732)

 A TWT scheduled STA is not required to be in the awake state at broadcast TWT SP start times corresponding to the broadcast TWT that has the broadcast TWT ID value of 0.